Well Water 101: Essential Guide to Safe Drinking and Effective Filtration

 About 13 million households in the continental United States use water from private drinking water wells - that's roughly 15% of the population.
 The amount of people using well water can rise to as high as 40% in rural areas like northern New England.
 Well water is great because it's pretty much free and there's lots of it.
 However, well water can contain bacteria, lead, arsenic, chromium 6, mercury, radon, and volatile organic compounds (VOCs) - it's hugely important to have a suitable water filter system in place to protect you from contaminants.

-Well water is cheap, and there's practically an endless supply of it
+Well water is cost-effective and provides an almost endless supply of water.

 In this section there may seem to be a big focus on the dangers of untreated well water, but keep in mind these dangers are easily fixed with a water filter.
 Plus, well water is an extremely practical source of water whether you use well water out of necessity or by choice.